apicraft/detroit2014/OpeningSession.md

 * creativity
 * and inspiration

-Both are essential and neither cares about the clock.
+Both are essential but they don't care about the clock.

 They appear (or not) in their own time, which by definition means it is the right time.

 So all parties need to be advised that just because a session is scheduled for, say, 3:00 p.m. there is absolutely no guarantee that anything useful will take place at that moment.